+In addition to the planned systems and services highlighted in this document, RSPG should also consider the demand for scarce MSS allocations when considering the future assignment of the 2 GHz bands in Europe.

 Current CEPT regulatory framework

 The first point to note is that the regulatory framework detailed in the RSPG letter is complemented by the existing CEPT framework that has been implemented by CEPT countries including the EU members states.
 The ECC Decisions and Reports applicable to the 2 GHz MSS/CGC band are particularly important considering the efforts undertaken to cope with some interference difficulties in Europe and to harmonize the use of the spectrum.
 The applicable CEPT deliverables are: